-All seven of these cups are inviting you to drink of them, but you don't have to pick any of them!
+All seven of these cups invite you to drink from them, but you don't have to pick any of them!
 Before you pick up any cup, you should think from your gut and get in touch with your intuition to make the right decision.

 It is potentially better to receive the Seven of Cups in the reversed position.
 It indicates a period of clarity after a time of confusion.
 You feel as though you're in a position to make a proper choice.

 In the reversed position, long-term dreams and ambitions are getting overturned.
 Think of the items as falling out of the cups.
 The bad stuff is getting discarded.

 Opportunities, choices, fantasy, options, confusion, chaos, fame, temptation, overly imaginative, subconscious, whimsy, dreams, ambitions, desires, wishful thinking, illusion.

 Alignment, personal values, clarity forming, eliminating choices, waking from a dream, coming back to reality, developing discernment, transformation, overwhelmed.

 Upright Seven of Cups